kolejker/kolikiscool/README.md

 <br></br>

-## HIT ME UP IF YOU NEED SOMEONE TO CODE WITH YOU/ HELP YOU
+## HIT ME UP IF YOU NEED SOMEONE TO CODE WITH YOU